amalmariyasibi/OnlineMedicalStore/online_frontend/README_RENDER.md

 - Check browser console for any errors
 - Verify that the build completes successfully in Render logs
 - Ensure the Root Directory is set to `online_frontend` in your Render settings
+- If you continue to have issues, try creating a new static site in Render and manually entering all the settings above